jmglewis/credit-risk-classification/README.md

-# Module 12 Report Template
+# Credit Risk Classification: A Logistic Regression Approach

 ## Overview of the Analysis

-The analysis aims to build a predictive model for credit risk classification, predicting whether a loan is healthy or high-risk based on various financial attributes of borrowers.

-The dataset includes financial attributes such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debt, etc. The prediction target is the loan_status variable, indicating whether a loan is healthy (0) or high-risk (1).
+This analysis focuses on building a predictive model for credit risk classification, aiming to distinguish between healthy and high-risk loans based on various financial attributes of borrowers.
+The dataset includes key financial indicators such as loan size, interest rate, borrower income, debt-to-income ratio, and more.
+Logistic Regression, a suitable algorithm for binary classification tasks, is employed alongside resampling methods to address class imbalance.

-Key observations:
+### Key observations:

 The loan_status variable is balanced, with an equal number of healthy (0) and high-risk (1) loans.
 Logistic Regression is used as one of the classification algorithms.